Is social media fundraising effective?

 - Set up an account.

 While this approach may work, it is not the ideal way to use social channels.
-The fundamental flaw in this method is that it sees social channels as just a means to raising funds.
+The fundamental flaw in this method is that it sees social channels as just a means to raise funds.

-Customizing your pages/profiles for social media fundraising
+1. Customize your pages/profiles for social media fundraising

 - The difference that your nonprofit makes

-When posting on social media it’s not just about the pitch.
+When posting on social media, it’s not just about the pitch.
 You need to tell your followers your story.

 Give people the chance to learn about your social mission and feel like a part of your cause.
 Your story should offer a compelling reason to hit that donate button.